 At Medical Departures, we understand that any treatment you choose will always carry some element of risk.
-We strive to minimise the possibility of errors occurring by insisting that our doctors and facilities are not only quality checked, but also that they possess the necessary guarantees and warranties.
+We strive to minimise the possibility of errors by insisting that our doctors and facilities are not only quality checked, but also that they possess the necessary guarantees and warranties.

 While the national language is officially Malay, English is spoken by plenty of locals due to the country formerly being part of the British Empire.
 Additionally, English Language is a compulsory subject for all school children and is widely spoken in most establishments of further education.

-Stay up-to-date with the latest Ringgit exchange rates here.
+You can stay up-to-date with the latest Ringgit exchange rates here.

 Due to Malaysia’s close proximity to the equator, temperatures are consistently high all year round although they can vary depending on where you are: